mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 ## Use case <a name="usecase"/>

-As a Salesforce admin, I want to have my users synchronized between Salesforce and Database organizations
+I want to have my users synchronized between Salesforce and Database organizations

 ## Template overview <a name="templateoverview"/>